php-http/documentation/integrations/symfony-bundle.rst

 a client.
 For some plugins this is the only place where they can be configured.
 The order in which you specify the plugins **does** matter.

+See :doc:`the plugin documentation <../plugins/index>` for more information on the plugins.

+See :doc:`full configuration </integrations/symfony-full-configuration>` for
+the full list of plugins you can configure through this bundle.
+If a plugin is not available in the configuration, you can configure it as a service and reference the plugin by service id as you would do for a :ref:`custom plugin <symfony_custom_plugin>`.

 You can configure many of the plugins directly on the client:

 .. code-block:: yaml